Steven-Theuerl/Tsundoku_Admin_Studio-Public/README.md

 This is a public-facing portfolio repository intended for informational and showcase purposes only.
 All content, schema files, structure builder logic, and GROQ queries are original works by **Steven Theuerl**.

-You may not copy, modify, reuse, or repurpose any part of this project in your own work.

-Unauthorized use, in whole or in part, will be treated as intellectual property theft and may result in legal action.

 If you're interested in collaboration or licensing, please contact me directly.

 **© 2025 Steven Theuerl.
 All rights reserved.**